top of page

 The relationship between security principles, role definition, and scope is a kind of many-to-many.

-We can assign role(s) to a user or group at a certain scope for access control and again can be revoked by removing a role assignment.
+We can assign a role(s) to a user or group at a certain scope for access control and, again, can be revoked by removing a role assignment.

 • We can assign roles using Azure Portal, Azure SDKs, Azure CLI, Azure PowerShell or REST APIs.